cielavenir/salsa-matplotlib/doc/users/pyplot_tutorial.rst

-The :func:`~matplotlib.pyplot.figure` command here is optional because ``figure(1)`` will be created by default, just as a ``subplot(111)`` will be created by default if you don't manually specify an axes.
+The :func:`~matplotlib.pyplot.figure` command here is optional because ``figure(1)`` will be created by default, just as a ``subplot(111)`` will be created by default if you don't manually specify any axes.
 The :func:`~matplotlib.pyplot.subplot` command specifies ``numrows, numcols, fignum`` where ``fignum`` ranges from 1 to ``numrows*numcols``.
 The commas in the ``subplot`` command are